 - the implementation support provided to member schools.

 - Commissioned and non-commissioned academic research into the IPC.

 - Changes taking place within the wider educational arena that may have impact on the IPC.

-- Possible extensions of the IPC into Middle Years curriculum provision.
+- Extensions of the IPC into Middle Years curriculum provision.